UltiMafia/Ultimafia/docs/guide-role-creation.md

 It's not necessary to test all the interactions, but at the very least test that the code compiles and the role works.
 If possible, test against roles that might interact/ interfere with what you added.
 E.g. roles that bring players into new night meetings should be tested with `Jailer`.

-## Integrating role into BeyondMafia
+## Integrating role into UltiMafia

 #### 1. Commit your changes to your remote branch.